10 Surprising Facts About Mary Shelley's Frankenstein

 Mary Shelley’s teenage years were eventful, to say the least.
 At age 16, she ran away with the poet Percy Bysshe Shelley.
 Over the next two years, she gave birth to two children.
 In 1816, the couple traveled to Switzerland and visited Lord Byron at Villa Diodati.
 While there, 18-year-old Mary started Frankenstein.
 It was published in 1818, when she was 20 years old.

-In the end, of course, Mary won the contest.
-Neither Byron nor Percy finished a ghost story, although Polidori wrote The Vampyre, which later influenced Bram Stoker while writing Dracula.
+In the end, neither Byron nor Percy finished a ghost story, although Polidori later wrote The Vampyre—which influences vampire stories to this day—based on Byron's offering.

 At first, Mary had writer’s block, unable to come up with a good idea for a ghost story.
 Then she had a waking dream—“I did not sleep, nor could I be said to think,” she said.
 In the introduction to the 1831 edition of Frankenstein [PDF], she described the vision as follows: